Symstract/modifier_list/docs/README.md

 1. Go to Edit menu (File menu in 2.79) and open user preferences
 2. Switch to Addons tab and click Install...
 3. Navigate to where you downloaded the zip file to, select it and click Install Add-on from File
-4. Enable the add-on by ticking the check box next to the add-on's name
-5. (Optional) Search for Modifier Tools add-on and enable it to get modifier batch operators under the modifier list
+4. (Optional but recommended) Search for Modifier Tools add-on and enable it (by ticking the check box next to its name) to get modifier batch operators under the modifier list
+   - This should be done before, not after, the next step to avoid duplicate buttons inside Properties Editor, because the order in which these addons are enabled matters.
+5. Enable the add-on.
 6. Save user preferences

 ## Known Issues and Limitations